Install core components

 /ignore_hw_check_failureoption to override the warning.
 Your site might have stability issues.

 When upgrading, you’re also notified if the OS or SQL Server version is no longer supported.
 See Upgrade a deployment.

 - Choose whether to install Microsoft SQL Server Express for use as the site database.
 By default, this selection is enabled.
 If you’re not familiar with the Citrix Virtual Apps and Desktops databases, review Databases.

 - When you install Director, Windows Remote Assistance is installed automatically.
 You choose whether to enable shadowing in Windows Remote Assistance for use with Director user shadowing.
 Enabling shadowing opens TCP port 3389.
 By default, this feature is enabled.
 The default setting is fine for most deployments.
 This feature appears only when you are installing Director.

 Step 7.
 Open Windows firewall ports

 By default, the ports on the Firewall page are opened automatically if the Windows Firewall Service is running, even if the firewall is not enabled.
 The default setting is fine for most deployments.
 For port information, see Network ports.

 (The graphic shows the port lists when you install all the core components on this machine.
-That type of installation is usually done only for test deployments.)
+That type of installation is usually for test deployments only.)